king-anduin/webapp-api-sql-nosql/README.md

 http://localhost:3000/api-docs

 ## SQL API routes
 Sequelize creates all tables for you and checks them everytime the app gets restart.
+Only Thing is you need to create the views for the *statistic* and the *overview*.
+You can find the necessary information in the `sql-view.sql`and `scenario_uber.sql`

 ### GET routes
 http://localhost:3000/sql/get/client